dtatlow/ttap-vanco-privacy/index.md

 # Privacy Policy – PlasmaBind – Vancomycin PK Simulator

 Last updated: February 2026

-TTAP-Vanco is an educational pharmacokinetic simulation application developed by PlasmaBind Inc. The application is designed for research and educational visualization purposes only and does not provide medical diagnosis, treatment recommendations, or clinical decision support.
+PlasmaBind – Vancomycin PK Simulator is an educational pharmacokinetic (PK) simulation application developed by PlasmaBind Inc.
+The application is intended for research, education, and visualization purposes only and **does not provide medical diagnosis, treatment recommendations, or clinical decision support**.

 ---

 ## Data Collection

-TTAP-Vanco does NOT collect, store, transmit, or share personal health information (PHI), patient identifiers, or user personal data.
+PlasmaBind – Vancomycin PK Simulator does **NOT** collect, store, transmit, or share:

+- Personal health information (PHI)
+- Patient identifiers
+- User personal data
+- Device identifiers

-All calculations are performed locally on the user’s device.
+All calculations and simulations are performed **locally on the user’s device**.

 No information entered into the application is transmitted to external servers.